Akhil-2310/metamarket/README.md

 - How is the project made?

 All the buying and listing of products is controlled by the smart contract.
 The interface is built using vite where users can list their products and it will appear on the marketplace.
 The buyers who want to buy the products can buy the same within seconds from the marketplace.
-The contract is deployed on Linea Sepolia.
-[Contract address](https://sepolia.lineascan.build/address/0x6a464b31b714ad57d7713ed3684a9441d44b473f)
+The contract is deployed on Linea Mainnet.
+[Contract address](https://lineascan.build/address/0x4309eb90a37cfd0ece450305b24a2de68b73f312)

 - Future Scope